2103 - Vacation

 Break in Service

-An employee who returns to state service after an absence of six months or longer, caused by a permanent separation, shall receive a one-time vacation leave credit on the first monthly pay period following completion of six qualifying pay periods of continuous service in accordance with the employee's total state service before and after the absence.
+An employee who returns to state service after an absence of six months or longer, caused by a permanent separation, will receive a one-time vacation leave credit on the first monthly pay period following completion of six qualifying pay periods of continuous service.
+The accrual rate shall be in accordance with the employee's total state service before and after the absence.

-An employee who returns to state service after an absence caused by a temporary or permanent separation of less than six months, or an absence of six months or longer caused by a temporary separation other than temporary Military Leave shall commence to receive vacation leave credit on the first day of the monthly pay period following completion of one qualifying monthly pay period of service after return.
+An employee who returns to state service after an absence caused by a temporary or permanent separation of less than six months, or an absence of six months or longer caused by a temporary separation (other than temporary Military Leave) will accrue vacation leave credits on the first day of the monthly pay period following completion of one qualifying monthly pay period of service after return.

-An employee who has accrued vacation leave, upon separation from state service without fault on his/her part, is entitled to lump sum payment for the unused vacation leave.
-This lump sum shall be computed by projecting the accumulated time on a calendar basis so that the lump sum will equal the amount which the employee would have been paid had he/she taken the time off but not separated from the state service.
+An employee who has accrued vacation leave, upon separation from state service without fault on the employee's part, is entitled to lump sum payment for the unused vacation leave.
+This lump sum shall be computed by projecting the accumulated time on a calendar basis so that the lump sum will equal the amount which the employee would have been paid had they taken the time off but not separated from the state service.

-An employee who has accrued vacation leave, upon separation from state service through fault on his/her part, is entitled to lump sum payment for the unused vacation leave.
+An employee who has accrued vacation leave, upon separation from state service through fault on the employee's part, is entitled to lump sum payment for the unused vacation leave.
 This lump sum shall be based on actual accumulated time without projection as provided above.

 Partial Service Retirement Act